gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### DTLS 1.2

-The updates in Section 13 [RFC9147] SHALL be followed for DTLS 1.2.
+The updates in Section 13 of [RFC9147] SHALL be followed for DTLS 1.2.
 DTLS 1.2 MUST be configured to disable options known to provide insufficient security.
 HTTP/2 [RFC9113] gives good minimum requirements based on the attacks that where publicly known in 2022.